wordofwarning/wordofwarning.org/current/2024-emergency/evening/index.md

 <hr>
 **Drunken Chorus** · *GREATEST HITS*

-A collection of mis-remembered, botched, and wildly confused moments from an 'illustrious' performance career.<br>As the hits are introduced, excitement builds.
+A collection of mis-remembered, botched, and wildly confused moments from an 'illustrious' performance career.<br>*As the hits are introduced, excitement builds.
 The two performers begin rifling through real & imagined memories.
 There is a dance — a big musical number.
 (Or at least there's meant to be).
 They put on animal masks, switch on the smoke machine, and do a few high kicks.
-The Hits are coming thick & fast… But this glitzy compilation of 'best bits' soon loses its way.
+The 'Hits' are coming thick & fast…<br>But this glitzy compilation of 'best bits' soon loses its way.
 Cracks begin to open up, and the performers struggle to conceal what's lurking in the wings.
-As the smoke clears, the familiar shadows of anxiety, burnout, failure, and grief set their sights on centre stage.
+As the smoke clears, the familiar shadows of anxiety, burnout, failure, and grief set their sights on centre stage.*

 Devised & performed by Chris Williams & Sheena Holliday.